What the hybrid

 for real estate

-New ways of working require companies to rethink their portfolios
+New ways of working require companies to rethink their workplace

 The pivot requires CFOs and other C-suite leaders to think differently about their real estate portfolios.
-It’s not just about reducing space or assessing it based solely on cost per person or per square foot.
+It’s not just about assessing space based solely on cost per person or per square foot.
 Instead, they need to consider how the built environment adds value and invest in the footprint that best supports how work will be done.

 This guide will highlight those considerations, including: